Severe Injuries Inflicted by Defective Household Appliances

 When you are unexpectedly injured by a household product, the cause of action generally lies in a theory of law called “products liability.”
 This refers to liability on the part of all parties within the “chain of manufacturing” of the product, including, but not limited to, the following:

 - The assembly manufacturer;

 However, only the owner of a product or the person to whom a product was loaned or given can sue in products liability.
 This is occasionally extended to a second-hand buyer, but different standards may apply.
 In Florida, a “products liability action” is defined as a civil action based on either strict liability, i.e., when the product is truly defective when sold, or negligence, breach of warranty, nuisance, or similar theories if the injuries are caused due to defects in the manufacturing process, construction of the product, or design, formulation, installation, or preparation of the product.

 Importantly, the injuries suffered must be different than those anticipated through normal use of the product.
 This means that you likely cannot sue in product liability if you cut your finger on the blade of a blender, but you can if the blender breaks apart while blending and the blade causes injuries to your face.

 There are a variety of household products that can cause injuries even during proper use, such as a hot faucet, space heater, or kitchen knives.
 This is not the same, however, as injuries caused by defective household products, including:

 For example, a properly assembled baby crib should not come apart in the middle of the night, and if it does, this is likely due to defects in the design and/or manufacturing process.
-Similarly, faulty electronic components, such as the defective batteries that recently plagued smart phones, are a common cause of household products liability actions.
+Similarly, faulty electronic components, such as the defective batteries that recently plagued smartphones, are a common cause of household product liability actions.
 If you plug your phone into charge during the night, it would not normally catch fire and cause injuries.
-You have an action in products liability against almost all of those in the chain of liability if you are injured as the result of a defective product.
+You have an action in product liability against almost all of those in the chain of liability if you are injured as the result of a defective product.

 Defenses to Products Liability Actions